Hinduism in Fiji: Culture

 Fijian Hindus celebrate Rama Navami, Holi and Diwali.
 Of these, Diwali is a public holiday in Fiji.

 In the first half of 20th century, Holi was the principal festival for Hindus of Fiji.
 Thereafter, Diwali gained prominence.
 After Fiji gained independence from British rule, Diwali has eclipsed all other Hindu festivals, and is now the principal Fijian Hindu festival.
 John Kelly suggests that this may reflect socio-political situation in Fiji, the segregation faced by Hindus as they demanded equal political rights with European residents and native Fijian people.
 This shift in cultural milieu among Hindus in Fiji, posits Kelly, may be because Holi is a transcendence-oriented, all inclusive, extrospective festival, while Diwali is a perfection-oriented devotionalism and introspective festival.

-Among the Hindus of Fiji, any kind of work including physical labor in farms, is culturally considered a form of puja (prayer) and religious offering.
+Among the Hindus of Fiji, any kind of work including physical labour in farms, is culturally considered a form of puja (prayer) and religious offering.

 Hindus began building temples after their arrival in Fiji.
 These served as venues for marriages, annual religious festivals, family prayers after the death of loved ones, and other social events.
 The Hindu temples were constructed both in northern and southern Indian styles.
 The Shiu Hindu temple at Nadawar in Nadi, for example, was built in 1910; however this temple was destroyed in an arson attack and communal violence against Hindus in 2008.
 Sri Siva Subramaniya Hindu Temple in Nadi is the largest Hindu temple in Fiji.

-In addition to temples, Hindus built schools and community centers to improve the social and educational opportunities.
+In addition to temples, Hindus built schools and community centres to improve the social and educational opportunities.
 For example, Kuppuswami Naidu, a devotee of Swami Vivekananda and who later was known as Sadhu Swami, visited various islands of Fiji and met diverse Hindu communities particularly from South India, to start the TISI Sangam initiative.
-This community effort over time created schools, nursing clinics, community assistance in farm technologies, temples and a community center/history museum for Hindu people in Fiji.
+This community effort over time created schools, nursing clinics, community assistance in farm technologies, temples and a community centre/history museum for Hindu people in Fiji.